Contents

 Because each of these countries is the spearhead of the African safari experience.

-Both of these countries are epic tour and safari destinations in East Africa.
+Both countries are major tourist and safari destinations in East Africa.

 The wildlife, beautiful beaches, mountains, authentic cultures, and the big five.